arshat-27/PROJECT-NAME/README.md

 * A Customer can Login.
 * A Customer can create multiple accounts.
 * A Customer can Apply Transactions such as Withdraw/Deposit.
-* A Cutomer can view his Transactions.
+* A Cutomer can view  Transactions of a particular account.

 ### Create a GitHub account